kingluddite/web-dev-notes/js/mongo/01-introduction.md

 Enter your password

-If you installed with homebrew, the following command should work
+If you already installed with homebrew, the following command should work

 ## Run Mongo